Values

 }

-export function getUndefined(): undefined
+export function getUndefined(): void

 export function log(n: number): void